Notice of proposed rulemaking (NPRM).

 (b) A dismissal under this section will include the reasons for the dismissal.

 (a) In lieu of an answer, the respondent may file a motion to dismiss the complaint or a motion for summary judgment on the complaint.
 The respondent may move for dismissal of the entire complaint or move for dismissal of particular issues from adjudication.
-The motion must be filed within 20 days after the date of service of the FAA notification of docketing.
+The motion must be filed within 20 days after the date the FAA receives the complaint.

-(c) Motions for summary judgment.
-(1) A motion for summary judgment may be based upon the ground that there is no genuine issue of material fact for adjudication and that the complaint, when viewed in the light most favorable to the complainant, should be summarily adjudicated in favor of the respondent as a matter of law.
-A motion for summary judgment may seek dismissal of the entire complaint or dismissal of specified claims or issues in the complaint.
+(b) A motion to dismiss or a motion for summary judgment may be based on the grounds that there is no genuine issue of material fact for adjudication and that the complaint, when viewed in the light most favorable to the complainant, should be dismissed as a matter of law because it:

-(2) The motion for summary judgment shall be accompanied by a concise statement of the material facts as to which the respondent contends there is no genuine issue of material fact.
-The motion may include affidavits and documentary evidence in support of the contention that there is no genuine issue of material fact in dispute.
+(c) A motion to dismiss or a motion for summary judgment shall be accompanied by a concise statement of the material facts as to which the respondent contends there is no genuine issue of material fact.
+The motion may include affidavits and documentary evidence in support of the contention that there is no genuine issue of fact in dispute.

-(3) A complainant may file an answer to the motion for summary judgment within 10 days of the date the motion is served on the complainant, or within any other period set by the Director.
-The answer shall be accompanied by a concise statement of the material facts as to which the complainant contends there is a genuine issue, and may be accompanied by affidavits and other documentary evidence in support of that contention.
+(d) A complainant may file an answer to the motion within 10 days of the date the motion is served on the complainant, or within any other period set by the Director.
+The answer shall be accompanied by a concise statement of the material facts the complainant contends are and are not in dispute, and may be accompanied by affidavits and other documentary evidence in support of that contention.

-(4) Within 30 days of the date an answer to a motion for summary judgment is due under this section, the Director may issue an order disposing of the motion.
-If the Director denies the motion in whole or in part, or grants the motion in part, then within 20 days of when the order is served on the respondent, the respondent shall file an answer to the complaint.
+(e) Within 30 days of the date an answer to a motion is due under this section, the Director may issue an order granting the motion, in whole or in part.
+If the Director denies the motion in whole or in part, then within 20 days of when the order is served on the respondent, the respondent shall file an answer to the complaint.

-(5) If the Director does not act on the motion for summary judgment within 30 days of the date an answer to a motion is due under this section, the respondent shall file an answer to the complaint within the next 20 days.
+(f) If the Director does not act on the motion within 30 days of the date an answer to a motion is due under this section, the respondent shall file an answer to the complaint within the next 20 days.

-(a) If a complaint is not dismissed pursuant to § 16.25, but is deficient as to one or more of the requirements set forth in § 16.21 or § 16.23(b), the Director will dismiss the complaint within 20 days after receiving it.
-Dismissal will be without prejudice to the refiling of the complaint after amendment to correct the deficiencies.
+(a) If a complaint is not dismissed pursuant to § 16.25 of this part, but is deficient as to one or more of the requirements set forth in § 16.21 or § 16.23(b), the Director will dismiss the complaint within 20 days after receiving it.
+Dismissal will be without prejudice to the refiling of the complaint after amendment to correct the deficiency.
 The Director's dismissal will include the reasons for the dismissal.

 (b) Dismissals under this section are not initial determinations, and appeals from decisions under this section will not be permitted.